oracle-quickstart/oci-fortinet/README.md

 Welcome to OCI-Terraform-Templates.

-The templates is for deploying Fortinet security product line in OCI.
+The templates are for deploying Fortinet security product line in OCI Oracle Resource Manager or Terraform CLI.

-The templates are just examples and variables need to changed as per the environment.
+These templates are just examples and variables need to changed as per the environment.